ShipEngine/firebase-extensions/extensions/track-label/README.md

 - ShipEngine Api Key: Api key found on the api dashboard.

-- Firestore path: What is the path to the collection that contains the documents with label data?
+- Firestore path: What is the path to the collection that contains the documents with shipment tracking data?

 - Tracking Result Key: The document key to store the tracking result in.

+- Output Schema: A schema object mapping tracking data to your the structure of your data in your selected firestore collection.

 - Input Schema: A schema object mapping the collection's data to the required ShipEngine API structure.

 **Cloud Functions:**

-- **trackLabel:** Processes label data in the specified Cloud Firestore collection, fetches tracking data, and updates the document with tracking information.
+- **trackLabel:** undefined

+- **trackingWebhook:** undefined

 **Access Required**: